Thoughtseize1/Thoughtseize1/README.md

 And there will be plenty more in the future...
 - 🌍 I'm based in Krakow, Poland
 - 🎓 I obtained a Master's degree in Computer Science from the Ukrainian State University of Science and Technologies.
-- 🎯 My current focus is on learning Machine Learning (ML), Artificial Intelligence (AI), and React.
+- 🎯 My current focus is on learning Machine Learning (ML), Artificial Intelligence (AI), and JavaScript.
 - 📨 You can contact me at  [mykyta.sherstianykh@gmail.com](mailto:mykyta.sherstianykh@gmail.com)
 - 🤝🏻 I'm open to collaborating on exciting projects.